unional/type-plus/apps/website/src/content/docs/reference/options.md

 ## 🔀 Distributive

+> 🔀 :twisted_rightwards_arrows:

-Distributive (🔀 twisted_rightwards_arrows) means each value in a union type will be evaluated separately in conditional types, so both branches may be executed.
+Distributive means each value in a union type will be evaluated separately in conditional types, so both branches may be executed.

 ```ts